chriscunningham-cts/liquidtime/README.md

 ## TODO

 -   Implement a confirmation check and bypass.
+-   Implement submission of the timesheet on confirmation.
 -   Permit relative or regular dates in the config file instead of absolute ones, e.g. `Monday`.
 -   Implement additional submission fields, e.g. estimates.